cirrus365/pricebot/README.md

 - The personality is defined by a system prompt embedded in the code.
 To modify how it behaves, edit the BOT_PERSONALITY string in the file nifty.py.
 - The personality is designed to be helpful, concise, and context-aware, while keeping interactions focused on user needs and available data.
 - You can customize tone, style, and preferences via the system prompt to suit a particular environment or audience.
+- Important: The exact content of the system prompt is not shown here.
+Edit nifty.py to adjust the personality.

 Getting Started (Prerequisites)
 - A Python 3.x environment.